 2. environmental sustainability

 The environmental and climate emergency present humanity with its greatest challenge.
 Sustaining the resources that make business possible, whilst prioritising the needs of the natural world is our first responsibility.
-At Exeter Business School we integrate our environment and sustainability research with data science, artificial intelligence and cutting-edge digital technologies to provide meaningful insights that can address environmental change.
+At the University of Exeter's Business School we integrate our environment and sustainability research with data science, artificial intelligence and cutting-edge digital technologies to provide meaningful insights that can address environmental change.

 3. responsible leadership